 Low Maintenance

 A typical car powered by an internal combustion engine has around 14,000 moving parts.
 An electric vehicle has around 20.
 This means lower service and maintenance costs.
-EVs don’t require belts & pulleys, they don’t need a radiator, no engine oil, no transmission, no lubricants, no silencer, no exhaust manifold and list goes on.
+EVs don’t require belts & pulleys, they don’t need a radiator, no engine oil, no transmission, no lubricants, no silencer, no exhaust manifold, and the list goes on.

 Related: Chinese LSEV that looks like a Bugatti Chiron